aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/README.md

     - **What problem does this Guidance solve?**

 2. Include the architecture diagram image, as well as the steps explaining the high-level overview and flow of the architecture.
-    - To add a screenshot, create an ‘assets/images’ folder in your repository and upload your screenshot to it.
+    - To add a screenshot, create an 'assets/images' folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README.

+For detailed information about the APIs and components:
+- See [source/README.md](source/README.md) for comprehensive documentation of API actions, component overview, and build instructions
+- Prerequisites:
+  - Edge device with ONVIF-compatible camera must be set up first
+  - Device registration required before using any other operations
+- API Design:
+  - All endpoints use POST method through AWS Lambda proxy integration
+  - APIs follow an async workflow pattern with status check endpoints for operations

 ### Cost ( required )